mavens-group/mavens-group.github.io/webpage/content/research/_index.md

 We use:

 - **Density functional theory** for electronic and magnetic structure, primarily through plane wave and Green's-function coherent potential approximation based methods.
 - **First-principles exchange interactions** extracted through the Lichtenstein formalism, preserving the topology of competing magnetic pathways when mapping finite-temperature behaviour onto effective spin models.
 - **Classical Monte Carlo simulations** to study ordering temperatures, phase competition, and magnetocaloric response.
+- **Spin-dynamics and coherence modelling**, carrying first-principles hyperfine and exchange couplings into cluster-correlation-expansion estimates of coherence times.
 - **Machine learning constrained by physically interpretable descriptors** when compositional spaces become too large for direct first-principles exploration.

 Part of what we report is where local descriptors succeed — and where they fail.
 That boundary is often where the intermediate scale becomes physically important.